v-scornell/MD-100T00-Windows10/Instructions/Labs/0902-Monitoring Reliabilty and Performance.md

 9. In the Task Manager, select the **Startup** tab.
 Take note of the apps that start up when Windows starts.
 This will help you identify if any startup apps may be contributing to the performance issues on SEA-CL1.

 10. In the Task Manager, select the **Details** tab.
 Take note of the specific executables running on the machine.
 This will allow you to identify CPU and Memory usage for specific executables.
+Which apps have a high impact to startup?

 11. In the Task Manager, select the **Services** tab.
 Take note of the services that are running and stopped.
 You can use this view to Start, Stop, and Restart services as needed.

 12. In the Task Manager, select the **Processes** tab.

-13. Under Apps, right-click **Microsoft Word (32-bit)** and then select **End task**.
+13. Under Apps, right-click **Microsoft Word** and then select **End task**.
 This will end the process and force the app to close.

 14. Close Task Manager.